 Concerns about the Tathāgatagarbha, or ‘Buddha Nature’?

-In the course of the development of the Buddhist tradition, there was an increasingly clear recognition that the central notion of Enlightenment, or bodhi, has to be regarded as somehow existing eternally and unconditionally in the body-mind, if it is to exist at all.
+In the course of the development of the Buddhist tradition, there was an increasingly clear recognition that the central notion of Enlightenment, or bodhi, has to be regarded as somehow pre-existing, eternally and unconditionally, within the body-mind, if it is to exist at all.
 According to the logic of this tathagatagarbha teaching, Enlightenment has to be already present in some germinal form, even in our un-Enlightened experience – not just an abstract metaphysical possibility – or it could not ever be realised by anyone.